-Provisions are determined on the basis of functional evidence.
+Provisions are determined based on functional evidence.
 It is the impact on their capacity to access examinations that is crucial.
 Provisions are not designed to support students to achieve their potential.

-The HSC examination starts next week and my child has sustained a serious injury.
+The HSC examination starts next week, and my child has sustained a serious injury.
 What do I do?